jssullivan/didactic-barnacle/README.md

  - More robust startup script ( ability to start multiple download workers)
  - File extensions support
- - Ability to check the progress of a download
+ - Ability to check the progress of a download (percentage complete)
  - Tests